-- her from referring it to the doctor because, at the end - 2 of the day, all we do is carrying out the doctor's - instructions --

-4 THE CHAIRMAN: Thank you.

-- 5 A. -- in most cases, except you were very sure that something that they were advising wasn't, and then you can take that up at a more senior level. - 8 MR WOLFE: Towards the top of the page, there's a reference - to continuous evaluation of care.
-In practical terms, - 10 what is that getting at? - 11 A. That's ...
-If you are delivering an aspect of care such 12 as pain relief, it's not enough to just go and give the - patient the medication that's been prescribed, it's very - 14 important to go back after half an hour or so to find 15 out if that medication had the desired effect, or - 16 indeed, if the patient calls you and said, "I don't feel - 17 well, I've got this or that", it may be that the - 18 patient's reacting to the medication that's been - 19 prescribed.
+- her from referring it to the doctor because, at the end - of the day, all we do is carrying out the doctor's - instructions -- - 4 THE CHAIRMAN: Thank you. - 5 A. -- in most cases, except you were very sure that - something that they were advising wasn't, and then you - can take that up at a more senior level. - MR WOLFE: Towards the top of the page, there's a reference - to continuous evaluation of care.
+In practical terms, - 1.0 what is that getting at? - 11 A. That's ...
+If you are delivering an aspect of care such - 12 as pain relief, it's not enough to just go and give the - 13 patient the medication that's been prescribed, it's very - important to go back after half an hour or so to find 14 - out if that medication had the desired effect, or 15 - 16 indeed, if the patient calls you and said, "I don't feel - 17 well, I've got this or that", it may be that the - 18 patient's reacting to the medication that's been - 19 prescribed.
 That's what I mean by continuous - 20 evaluation.
-When you're working with patients, you're - 21 continuously observing purely by the content of - 22 conversation and by your own powers of observation - 23 whether or not you think the patient is -- I mean, if - 24 you're ...
-On many occasions, nurses are looking after - 25 unconscious patients and therefore they have no way of
+When you're working with patients, you're - 21 continuously observing purely by the content of - 22 conversation and by your own powers of observation - whether or not you think the patient is -- I mean, if 23 - 24 you're ...
+On many occasions, nurses are looking after - unconscious patients and therefore they have no way of

-- a normal reaction to the anaesthetic and indeed because - 2 the patients were hungry and that means that their - 3 stomach is filled with gas and that makes a patient - sick.
-So you have to differentiate between that as - a kind of normal reaction to the anaesthetic and then - something that develops as the day goes on because - I can't -- and you may help me, but my understanding was - 8 that the patient's progress after surgery, which was - about 1 o'clock in the morning, through, was uneventful, - 10 I would describe it as uneventful.
-Therefore they had - started to give the patient sips of water. - 12 Q. Yes.
+- the patients were hungry and that means that their - stomach is filled with gas and that makes a patient - sick.
+So you have to differentiate between that as - a kind of normal reaction to the anaesthetic and then - something that develops as the day goes on because - that the patient's progress after surgery, which was - about 1 o'clock in the morning, through, was uneventful,